huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 Beyond the basic options found within **Settings**, Uwazi offers several ways to enhance the look and feel of your collection.
 This includes:
 - Personalising the appearance of your collection by defining CSS styles and/or adding links to the main navigation menu
 - Adding pages to feature information about your collection
-- Incorporating submissions forms or contact forms
+- Incorporating submission forms or contact forms
 - Creating a stylised display for certain types of entities

 ## How to configure the main navigation menu